traject/traject/doc/settings.md

 * `solrj_writer.server_class_name`: String name of a solrj.SolrServer subclass to be used by SolrJWriter.
 Default "HttpSolrServer"

-* `solrj_writer.thread_pool`:       Defaults to 3.
+* `solrj_writer.thread_pool`:       Defaults to 1 (single bg thread).
 A thread pool is used for submitting docs to solr.
 Set to 0 or nil to disable threading.
 Set to 1, there will still be a single bg thread doing the adds.
                                     May make sense to set higher than number of cores on your indexing machine, as these threads will mostly be waiting on Solr.
-Speed/capacity of your solr is more relevant.
+Speed/capacity of your solr might be more relevant.
+                                    Note that processing_thread_pool threads can end up submitting to solr too, if solrj_writer.thread_pool is full.

 * `writer_class_name`: a Traject Writer class, used by indexer to send processed dictionaries off.
 Default Traject::SolrJWriter, also available Traject::JsonWriter.
 See Traject::Indexer for more info.
 Command line shortcut `-w`